• Home

 By PPCexpo Content Team

 Traditional user flow diagrams have helped countless teams visualize the paths users take.
 They show each step a user follows, from the first click to the final action.
-But as user journeys grow more complex, these diagrams can quickly get cluttered and hard to interpret.
+However, as user journeys become more complex, these diagrams can quickly become cluttered and difficult to interpret.

-Is there a better way to track and understand these flows?
+So, is there a more effective way to track and understand these flows?

 Imagine being able to see the “traffic” of users flowing through your site, just like watching cars on a map.